Pyrrus/battleship-angular-2/README.md

 ## Description

 _This app is a Battleship game using the Angular 2 framework!
-Play against another person or play against the computer!
+Play against another person or watch the AI play!
 "You Sunk my Battleship!"_

 ## Prerequisites